 Through a partnership with Lancaster General Hospital’s Dental Residency program, pre-dental students have the chance to shadow dentists as well as dental residents as they care for patients at Lancaster Health Center.
 Since this is a general practice dental residency program, this shadowing time count towards fulfilling requirements at dental schools that require a minimum number of hours.
 Pre-dental students also receive guidance and support in cultivating clinical opportunities with alumni dentists as well as local dentists.
 This has led to students being able to shadow in fields including pediatric dentistry, cosmetic dentistry, and more.

 Community Service Opportunities:

 Pre-dental students engage in a number of service opportunities.
-The Ware Institute for Civic Engagement is an excellent resource and they oversee community-based programs (for example, organizations working with refugees) as well as popular alternative spring break programs such as a week-long medical and dental mission trip to Honduras.
+The Ware Institute for Civic Engagement is an excellent resource and they oversee community-based programs (for example, organizations working with refugees) as well as alternative spring break programs.
 Pre-dental students often get involved in working with local middle schools by serving as science teaching interns and tutors.
 For those students who are involved in Greek life, each organization works with a specific charity/philanthropy (for example, Relay for Life, the Ronald McDonald House, etc.).